ROSS1996/financemanager/server/README.md

 ## Description

-The backend is written in Node.js and TypeScript and requires a PostgreSQL database to work.
+The backend is written in [Node.JS](https://nodejs.org/en/download/) and [Typescript](https://www.typescriptlang.org/) and requires a [PostgreSQL](https://www.postgresql.org/download/) database to work.
 It provides the server-side functionality of the project and communicates with the database to manage user authentication, account management, expenses and revenues, and transfers.
 This backend follows a REST API structure.
 This means clients can interact with the backend through standard HTTP methods such as GET, POST, PATCH, and DELETE.

 ## Installation

 To install and run the backend, follow these steps:

-1. Install Node.js and npm on your system.
+1. Install [Node.JS](https://nodejs.org/en/download/) and npm on your system.
 2. Clone the project repository.
 3. Navigate to the backend directory in the project repository.
 4. Edit the .env file in the directory to define the required environment variables.